Paul Guiragossian

-Paul Guiragossian (December 25, 1926 - November 20, 1993) was an Armenian-Lebanese artist from Jerusalem known for expressive paintings that often explored themes of identity and conflict.
+Paul Guiragossian (December 25, 1926 - November 20, 1993) was an Armenian-Palestinian artist from Jerusalem known for expressive paintings that often explored themes of identity and conflict.
 His works are characterized by the use of human figures, bold colors, and strong abstract brushstrokes.

 Guiragossian's art often portrayed the suffering of individuals experiencing political and social turmoil.
 In Lebanon, he received one of the country's highest national honors, the Medal of the National Order of the Cedar, becoming one of the most celebrated and influential artists of his time until his death on November 20, 1993, in Beirut.